robot-learning-freiburg/SPINO/README.md

 ## 👩‍💻 Code

-We will release the code by the end of October 2023.
+We will release the code upon the acceptance of our paper.

 ## 👩‍⚖️  License